 Asbestos is also found in talc and talcum powder, presenting carcinogenic risks.
 While each form of asbestos is unique in structure, all forms of asbestos are dangerous to humans and are proven to cause cancer.

 How Does Asbestos Cause Cancer?

 When disturbed, microscopic asbestos fibers become airborne and can unknowingly be ingested or inhaled with no way of being expelled.
-The tiny fibrous particles can become lodged in the mesothelium, resulting in the formation of scar tissue.
+The tiny fibrous particles can become lodged in the mesothelium, resulting in inflammation and irritation, which leads to the formation of scar tissue.
 Over time the scar tissue can mutate, causing malignant mesothelial cells to form.

 Unfortunately, the effects of inhaled or ingested asbestos can take many years to manifest.
 Due to the long latency period (time between the original exposure to asbestos and the development of the disease) and the slow onset of symptoms, mesothelioma is generally not detected until it has reached advanced stages.

 What Are the Different Types of Asbestos Cancers?

 Mesothelioma is the most common cancer caused by exposure to asbestos.
 However, asbestos and cancer are closely linked in other areas of the body, as well.
 Seven additional asbestos-related cancers are listed below.

 Mesothelioma affects the lining of the chest, abdomen, and, in rare cases, the heart or testicular sacs.
 Asbestos exposure is the only known cause of mesothelioma, which is sometimes referred to simply as asbestos cancer.